Skip to Content

 The Manawatū and Albany Libraries have collections of bound Māori Land Court Minute Books.
 Our collections are not comprehensive and are focused mainly on the Māori Land Court districts close to the Manawatū, Northland and Waikato.

 At Manawatū the Minute books are shelved in a separate sequence adjacent to Ngā Kupu Ora.
 The Māori Land Court Minute Books Index is available online for the period 1865-1910 for current students and staff.
-It is also available on our walk-in computers for visitors to the campus libraries.
+It is also available via the MUGuests Wi-Fi for visitors to the campus libraries.

 The Minute Books are for use in the Library only and cannot be issued.
 Limited loans to other campus libraries may be arranged on a case-by-case basis.